brimstone/brimstone.github.io/talks/dockercon16.md

 -------------------
 - Computers are basically networks-on-a-chip
 - Used Docker to pin containers to CPU cores
-- local loadbalancer to spawn and pin
+- Local loadbalancer to spawn and pin
 - 65% gain for free, 133/220 req